muckSponge/MaterialFox/README.md

 Replicate Chrome's "Not Secure" on HTTP:
 * [about:config] Set ```security.insecure_connection_text.enabled``` to ```true```.

-Remove pocket button from Address Bar:
-* Right click on pocket button -> Remove from Address Bar

 ## Please note
 * Linux is not frequently tested; last tested on 07/09/2018.
-* Some customisation settings may no longer work (compact density, some custom themes).
+* Some customisation settings may no longer work (such as compact density).
+* Some themes, including built in Light and Dark may clash with address bar.